POC Partner FAQ

 Why not go back on staff with a well-established parachurch ministry like Cru Global?

 To be honest, establishing a new ministry does add some work and overhead to my life.
 There are some ways in which going on staff with a large ministry would be a good avenue.
-In other ways it is simply overhead (both financial and logistical) that we don’t require.
-My background in computer science allows us to build and use technology to maximize efficiency and we want to relate directly with my friends, ministry partners and partner ministries without layers of bureaucracy that we don’t find necessary.
-Power of Change will also have a very unique focus that we would like to give room to grow, breathe and flourish.
-Finally, we want our accountability to come from our local church as we submit our family to being pastored by local elders and having a board of directors who value these same things.
+In other ways it is simply overhead (both financial and logistical) that I don’t need.
+My background in computer science allows me to build and use technology to maximize efficiency and I want to relate directly with my friends, ministry partners and partner ministries without layers of bureaucracy that I don’t find necessary.
+Power of Change will also have a very unique focus that I would like to give room to grow, breathe and flourish.
+Finally, I want my accountability to come from the church as we submit our family to local church membership, being pastored by local elders and having a board of directors that values those same things.

 Why locate the ministry’s home base in Blacksburg, VA?

 Blacksburg is the place that feels most home for Kasey and me.
-We had our girls there, have friendships with people there and it is close to Kasey’s family.
-Our work will require some travel and we want our family to be in a good place and have resources to help when I am on the road.
+We had our girls here, have long running friendships with people here and it is close to Kasey’s family.
+My work requires some travel and I want my family to be in a good place and have resources to help when I’m gone.
 Furthermore, the western university is a central place for gospel witness and impact.
 The intellectual climate of a college town, the resources and manpower for gospel movement that students bring are all important aspects of our locating Power of Change in Blacksburg.
-Though a small college town itself, our hope is to be a part of mobilizing and equipping students to be sent into major cities of the region to help with church planting and gospel movement building in our time.
+Though a small college town itself, my hope is to be a part of mobilizing and equipping students to be sent into major cities of the region to help with church planting and gospel movement building in our time.

 Are you going to charge for your speaking, teaching and training resources?
 Or is faith based, ministry supporters your primary funding model?